“$60 cover! Are you kidding me? Nobody’s going to pay that to still wait in line just to enter the club.”

 Yes, in the perfect world you’re going to have an emergency fund.
 In real life, you need something to get you excited.

-Let’s go over the steps for this technique.
+Let’s go over the steps for the Cancun Technique.

 1. Set a goal with a specific timeframe and dollar figure.